wyzmike05/2025BayesianFinalProject/README.md

 - `train.py`, `test.py` and `sample.py` are scripts for training, testing and sampling (see below for usage).
 - `data.py` contains utilities related to data loading and processing.
 - `networks/` contains implementations of the network architectures used by the models.
+- `checkpoints/` contains the archieved files of our experimental results of the conditional BFN, including models and training dynamics.

 ## Setup